CloudCannon/documentation/_editing/5_front_matter.md

 ***

 ### Boolean
-A Checkbox which can be triggered on or off.
+A checkbox which can be triggered on or off.

 #### Usage
 Set a variable to true or false.